-Making sensible cycling investment: we not only need to know what good cycling infrastructure is but also where to build it.
-The UK Propensity to Cycle Tool determines where routes are need most.
-Canberra could learn something here.
-Watch the video.
+Making sensible cycling investment requires an understanding of what good cycling infrastructure is and also where to build it.
+The UK Propensity to Cycle Tool suggests where routes are need most.
+Watch the video below.

-A case study of two independently planned developments that are of particular interest to active travel in the Monlonglo Valley.
+A case study of Denman Prospect and Whitlam – two suburbs in the Molonglo Valley, south and north of the Molonglo River – that are of particular interest to active travel in the Monlonglo Valley.